david-adewoyin/UNet/README.md

   -f LOAD, --load LOAD  Load a model weight from file
 ```
 ### Prediction
-After training your model and saving it to the `checkpoint`, you can easily test the output mask on your images via the CLI
+After training your model and saving it to the `checkpoint`, you can easily test the prediction on your images via the CLI.Note that the program will halt if it's unable to load model data from checkpoint.

 To predict a single image and save it:
 ```